ctrlaltchris/pulse-express-front/README.md

 ![User stories](http://i.imgur.com/9IDKvJi.png)

 ## Challenges:
-- Git was troublesome with conflicts and user workflow.
+- Github, Github and Github.
+Github was troublesome with conflicts and user workflow.
-- Getting the visualizer and the css working together was tricky as it caused lag.
+- Getting the visualizer and the css working together was tricky as it caused a lot of lag.

 ## Helpful links: